Summarize, print, and plot information about estimated weights

 The effective sample size for each treatment group before and after weighting.

-For longitudinal treatments (i.e., optweightMSM
+For multivariate treatments (i.e., optweightMV

 objects), a list of

-the above elements for each treatment period.
+the above elements for each treatment.

 For optweight.svy